agent18/agent18.github.io/_posts/2017-01-02-jekyll-github-setup.markdown

 ### Installing fastpages

+1. clone
+2. install docker
+3. sudo make server

+If you just want to get markdown parts running then the following is
-first running `gem install bundle` and then doing `bundle install` to install from `Gemfile.lock` and then `bundle exec jekyll serve` to use run in the context of the existing bundle.
+enough: First running `gem install bundle` and then doing `bundle install` to install from `Gemfile.lock` and then `bundle exec jekyll serve` to use run in the context of the existing bundle.

 ### Useful gem commands